owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ::

- sudo -u www-data php occ encryption:decrypt freda
+ sudo -u www-data php occ encryption:decrypt-all freda

 Users must have enabled recovery keys on their Personal pages.
 You must first put your ownCloud server into :ref:`single-user mode <maintenance_commands_label>` to prevent any user activity until decryption is completed.